smonty-19/Metro-Pulse/README.md

 # Metro Pulse

-Metro Pulse is a MERN stack web application that analyzes metro station traffic and delays to give commuters a clearer picture of congestion levels and travel conditions across the metro network.
+Metro Pulse is a web application that analyzes metro station traffic and delays to give commuters a clearer picture of congestion levels and travel conditions across the metro network.

 ---